Choosing a comedy improv school can be a dark art. If you don’t know improv, how do you know how to tell which improv school is best for you?

 Long form improvisation on the other hand, uses techniques for improvising scenes as they might be taken from a play, and are usually strung together without interruption, like a play or performance piece.
 Because of this, long form improvisation requires more training.

-Both short form and long are funny to watch when done well, and both are about collaboration, creativity and teamwork.
+Both short form and long form are funny to watch when done well, and both are about collaboration, creativity and teamwork.
 Both can be used for generating comedy sketches and scripts.
 However they require different skills and brain muscles.

 When choosing an improv school, research the form you should learn by looking at the types of comedy you like.
 Look at the sitcoms and stand up comedians you like, and find out what kind of improvisation training they’ve had.
 Also look at the time you have available now and in the future for taking classes and getting to the stage.
 Then find a school that fits.
 If they don’t say which forms they teach, or they don’t really know, then perhaps find another school.